Dogs are highly active animals, and their skeleton and muscles are subject to considerable stress.

 Symptoms and Diagnosing the Issue

-With a moderate or mild muscle strain, the affected muscle is slightly stiff but is still flexible.
-With more severe strains, the pains are usually more extreme, which limits the range of muscle movements.
+With more severe injuries, the pains are usually more extreme, which limits the range of muscle movements.

 Symptoms of mild muscle straining usually disappear by themselves after a week or two.
 In more severe cases, sometimes months are needed to restore the muscle to normal.